jabadymandry/github-flow/03-Back-end/01-Flask-CRUD/README.md

 }
 ```

+Don't forget to select "Raw" and "JSON" to automatically add a `Content-Type: application/json` header.
+Without this header, your `request.get_json()` call will ignore the payload, as mentioned in the [`Request.get_json documentation`](http://flask.pocoo.org/docs/1.0/api/#flask.Request.get_json)

 ![](https://res.cloudinary.com/wagon/image/upload/v1560715014/postman-workelo_ztvqyf.png)

 ### Update

-Finally, add a test for the `PATCH /api/v1/products/:id` route which will **update** an existing product (based on its id).
+Finally, add a test for the `PATCH /api/v1/products/:id` route which will **update** an existing `product` (based on its id).
 Return a `204` when completed, or `422` if there is a validation error (needs a separate test case, validation error could be that supplied product name is _empty_)

 ## (Optional) PowerShell REST API Client